jvcmtr/MoserCircle/README.md

 # Moser's Circle Problem

-**A simple project trying to solve Moser's Circle Problem.** i saw it on a 3blue1brown youtube video.
+**A simple project trying to solve the Moser's Circle Problem** i saw on a 3blue1brown (youtube) video.
 First i tried to solve it on paper and struggle a little to express the recurciveness of the function in mathematical terms, so i decided to solve it on code.

 > **Problem statement:** if you define N points in a circle and draw lines connecting all of them, you devided the circle in how many regions (given that 3 lines never intersect)
 > * Teaser video: https://www.youtube.com/shorts/VFbyGEZLMZw